prescriptive-analytics/challenge-docs/docs/simulator_modeling.rst

 Simulator Modeling
 ==================

-The simulator simulates individual mobility in a city of :math:`R` POIs with :math:`M` people.
-Each POI belongs to one of the three categories: working, residential, and commercial.
+The simulator simulates individual mobility in a city of :math:`R` areas with :math:`M` people.
+Each area belongs to one of the three categories: working, residential, and commercial.
 An individual is associated with two fixed POIs: one for residential, and one for working.

 +------------------+---+------------------+--------+
 |     Parameter specification in this challenge    |